Explore the Best Types of Freshwater Fish for Your Aquarium

 The rainbow platy’s vibrant color makes it an excellent choice for any freshwater aquarium.

-If you want a colorful fish that’s easy to care for and can coexist easily with plenty of other freshwater species, look no further than the stunning rainbow platy!
-They prefer living alongside at least 3 to 6 other members of their own species.
+If you want a colorful fish that’s easy to care for and can coexist with many other freshwater species, look no further than the stunning rainbow platy (Xiphophorus maculatus).
+They prefer living alongside at least 3 to 6 members of their species.
 They also do well with other fairly small fish like tetras, plecos, mollies, guppies, gouramis, and many more.

 The rainbow platy is small in size at only 2 to 3 inches, but its beautiful orange, red, blue, silver, and green coloration makes it stand out with ease.
-If its minimal care requirements are met, it can easily thrive in captivity for up to 4 years.
+If their minimal care requirements are met, they can easily thrive in captivity for up to 3 to 5 years.

-In general, these colorful fish prefer living in aquariums at least 10 to 20 gallons in size.
-They fare best in warm water with a pH level of around 6.8 to 8.5.
+In general, these colorful fish prefer aquariums that are at least 10 to 20 gallons in size.
+They fare best in warm water with a pH level of around 7.0 to 8.0.

 albino-corydora-fish